 Glen Koorey was the lead author for this paper and project manager for the two ViaStrada reports referred to in this paper (including some data analysis and review).
-Gemma Dioni undertook much of the data sourcing, analysis, report-writing and presentation of the findings.
-Ping Sim was the client for the Auckland VTU study and provided comprehensive feedback on the report and advice on the draft paper.
+Gemma Dioni (previously with ViaStrada) undertook much of the data sourcing, analysis, report-writing and presentation of the findings.
+Ping Sim was the client for the Auckland VTU study and provided comprehensive feedback on that report and advice on the draft paper.

-110 Note that the views expressed in this paper are those of Viastrada, not Auckland Transport.
-The support of
+Note that the views expressed in this paper are those of ViaStrada, and not necessarily Auckland Transport, Christchurch City Council, or the Ministry of Transport.